Dutch DAC firm secures government funding to advance projects

 The scheme, which resulted from the Dutch Climate Agreement, provides funding for projects that have already completed the research phase and are ready for practical application in real-world settings.

-The funding will go towards the on-going development of DAC pilot machines that will capture CO2 from the atmosphere.
+The funding will go towards the on-going development of DAC pilot machines that capture CO2 from the atmosphere.
 It will also help fund a demonstration site at the High Tech Campus in Eindhoven, where the company is headquartered.

 “This support allows us to take a major step forward in proving the technical and economic feasibility of our DAC solution in real-world conditions, aligning with national and EU climate goals,” said Hans De Never, founder and CEO.